ikrzywda/ibpci/README.md

-An interpreter for IB pseudocode.
+IB pseudocode implementation in C++